seahsky/tatsu-fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.

+## Pages
+- Meekolony Collection Page
+This page shows overall collection info for Meekolony, kinda like a simplified MagicEden interface.

+- Meekolony Holder Page
+This page shows the Meekolony NFTs that a particular user holds.
+It should contain a grid view of the Meekolony NFTs.
+When a user clicks on the NFT, relevant metadata about the NFT should be shown.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.